parMaster/zoomrs/README.md

 - Run multiple instances of the service for redundancy

 ## Installation
-Zoomrs can be installed as a systemd service or run in foreground mode.
+Zoomrs can be installed as a systemd service, run in foreground mode or in the docker container.

 ## Configuration
 See `config/config_example.yaml` for example configuration file, available options and their descriptions.
 Copy it to `config/config.yaml` and edit it to your liking.